seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 		- 10,000 - 20,000 years ago
 		- Dragons banished in year 0
 		- Nation previously known as Noran
-- A variant of a beholder creature talks to us in common after we kill the Desibulet
+- A variant of a beholder creature talks to us in common after we kill the Desibulex
 	- Probably a spy
 - A giant temple in the middle of the city, surrounded by magic shield
 	- The soarer tells us that it's the Ismuth